Taj-Howe/2025-12-22_makeWhen/docs/CONTEXT.md

 4) add dependency + blocker → blocked state reflected
 5) move/resize a block → persists after refresh
 6) audit log shows operations

+## Dev note: dependencies + projections
+- Dependencies are edges in `dependencies` only.
+Do not add blocked_by/blocking fields to `items`.
+- "Blocked By" and "Blocking" are projections computed in worker queries from edges.
+- Autocomplete must reuse the worker query (searchItems) so UI never scans or infers data.
+- This structure lets future AI scheduling read edges, compute projections, and write only ops.